 - Since video storage and streaming is expensive, we ask our scholarship accounts to use Vimeo, YouTube, and other video providers for any video instead of the built-in Pathwright video uploader.

 - Additionally, advanced technical features like SSO and APIs require initial and ongoing technical support and aren't included in scholarship plans.

 How big of a Scholarship can I expect?

-You can expect anywhere between 30-70% off one of our pricing plans for one quarter.
-Multiquarter Scholarship Plans are handled on a case-by-case basis.
+Typically discounts are between 20-30% off one of our pricing plans for one quarter.
+Multi-quarter Scholarship Plans are handled on a case-by-case basis.
 You won't need to re-apply for a scholarship each quarter if we offer you a multi-quarter Scholarship Plan.

 We'll review your application and let you know if we have any follow-up questions.